Casino Royale (1967 film): Plot

 Evelyn arrives at the Casino Royale accompanied by Vesper, who foils an attempt by seductive SMERSH agent Miss Goodthighs to disable Tremble.
 Later that night at the casino, Evelyn realises that Le Chiffre is using infrared sunglasses to cheat.
 Vesper steals the sunglasses, allowing Evelyn to beat Le Chiffre.
 Vesper is apparently abducted outside the casino, and Evelyn is also kidnapped while pursuing her.
 Le Chiffre, desperate for the winning cheque, tortures Evelyn using hallucinogens.
 Vesper rescues Evelyn, only to subsequently kill him, while SMERSH agents kill Le Chiffre.

 In London, Mata is kidnapped by SMERSH in a giant flying saucer, and Sir James and Moneypenny travel to Casino Royale to rescue her.
-They discover that the casino is located atop a giant underground headquarters run by the evil Dr. Noah, who is revealed to be Sir James's nephew Jimmy Bond, a former MI6 agent who defected to SMERSH.
+They discover that the casino is located atop an underground headquarters run by SMERSH's evil Dr. Noah, who is revealed to be Sir James's nephew Jimmy Bond, a former MI6 agent believed to have been killed on a mission.
 Jimmy reveals his plan to use biological warfare to make all women beautiful and kill all men over 4 ft 6 in tall, leaving him the "big man" who attracts all the women.
 He has also replaced various world leaders with look-alike robots and captured the Detainer in an attempt to persuade her to be his partner.
-She reluctantly agrees, but only to dupe him into swallowing one of his atomic time pills, turning him into a walking atomic bomb.
+She feigns agreement to dupe him into swallowing one of his “atomic time pills”, turning him into a walking atomic bomb.

 Sir James, Moneypenny, Mata, and Cooper escape from their cell and fight their way back to the casino director's office, where Sir James establishes that Vesper is a double agent.
 The casino is overrun by secret agents and a battle ensues.
-American and French support arrives, adding to the chaos.
+American paratroopers and the French Foreign Legion arrive, adding to the chaos.
 Meanwhile, Jimmy counts down a series of hiccups, each bringing him closer to doom.
-The atomic pill explodes, destroying Casino Royale and killing everyone inside.
+The atomic pill eventually explodes, destroying Casino Royale and killing everyone inside.
 As Sir James and his agents appear in Heaven, Evelyn sees Jimmy and sends him descending to Hell.